 - No minimum contract length

-- No data security certifications
+- Lacks data security certifications

 What About QuickBooks and Square?

-How Do We Compare Payroll Providers?
+Methodology: How Do We Compare Payroll Providers?

 With each piece of payroll software offering its own strengths and suitabilities, comparing the market is no easy feat.
 To make sure we make the most informed recommendations possible, we've created our own unique research framework for ranking and reviewing payroll providers.

-After talking to US businesses directly and finding out their biggest pain points, we focused on five main touchpoints when researching the services: control, data security, expertise, scalability, and customer support.
 We then gave each provider a mark out of five for each respective category and used an aggregate of these scores to give them an overall rating.
 These ratings help us compare payroll services against each other (i.e, how ADP stacks up to its fellow competitors) and indicate their suitability for different types of businesses.

 Verdict — Which ADP competitor is best?